1990 NCAA Division I men's basketball championship game: Game summary

 Duke won the jump ball to begin the game and Phil Henderson put up a three-point shot attempt that hit off iron and was rebounded by Stacey Augmon.
 After the teams traded turnovers, Greg Anthony opened the scoring with a 17-foot jumper from the top of the key.
 After a low-post bucket by Larry Johnson put the Rebels up 4–0, Duke got on the board with a pair of free throws by Alaa Abdelnaby.
 UNLV maintained a slight lead for the next few possessions.
 Around the 17-minute mark, Duke's Robert Brickey scored inside and was fouled for a chance to tie the game at 7 with a free throw.
 Brickey missed the foul shot and that is as close as the Blue Devils would get for the remainder of the ballgame.
 UNLV led 11–6 at the under 16 media timeout.
-Augmon forced Duke's 7th turnover of the half and took it in for the dunk to give UNLV its first double-digit lead at 21-11 at the under 12 timeout.
-After reserve Barry Young hit a three-point shot to put UNLV up 30–17, analyst Billy Packer said, Jerry Tarkanian's towel is under is seat.
-He's gotta be comfortable right now, eluding to significant contributions from the Runnin' Rebels bench players.
-After a three-point play from Larry Johnson and an alley-oop pass from half court from point guard Anthony to Augmon, UNLV's lead ballooned to 16 at 41-25.
-Duke would shave a few points off the deficit in the final minutes to make the halftime score 47-35, UNLV.
-At the break, the Runnin' Rebels held a 17-4 advantage in fast break points.
+Augmon forced Duke's 7th turnover of the half and took it in for the dunk to give UNLV its first double-digit lead at 21–11 at the under 12 timeout.
+After reserve Barry Young hit a three-point shot to put UNLV up 30–17, analyst Billy Packer said, "Jerry Tarkanian's towel is under is seat.
+He's gotta be comfortable right now," alluding to significant contributions from the Runnin' Rebels bench players.
+After a three-point play from Larry Johnson and an alley-oop pass from half court from point guard Anthony to Augmon, UNLV's lead ballooned to 16 at 41–25.
+Duke would shave a few points off the deficit in the final minutes to make the halftime score 47–35, UNLV.
+At the break, the Runnin' Rebels held a 17–4 advantage in fast break points.

 Duke opened the second half with possession, but failed to score.
 UNLV drew a third personal foul from Duke's Christian Laettner on the following possession – one that eventually ended with a three-pointer from Larry Johnson and a 50–35 lead.
-Duke trimmed the lead to 10 with 16:24 remaining, but an Anderson Hunt jumper made the score 59-47 at the under 16 media timeout.
+Duke trimmed the lead to 10 with 16:24 remaining, but an Anderson Hunt jumper made the score 59–47 at the under 16 media timeout.
 The Rebels continued to push the pace as a bucket from Johnson, a three-pointer from Hunt, and a transition layup from Hunt made it 66–47 with 14:49 to go.
 In between two Duke timeouts, UNLV's devastating run was extended to 18–0, and a 75–47 lead, before Duke's next points.
 At this point, the Rebels had a 33–6 advantage on the fast break.
 Johnson, a consensus All-American, ended with 22 points and 11 rebounds, and Tournament MOP Hunt compiled 29 points on 12-16 shooting.
 UNLV shattered UCLA's championship game margin record from 1968 (23 points) in coasting to the 103–73 victory.